 Reduce energy wastage from DVD players, hard disc recorders, home theatre systems, set top boxes (digital receivers), games consoles and audio equipment.

-- Switch products off when you don’t use them - either into standby mode or off at the wall.
+- Switch products off when not in use - either into standby mode or off at the wall.
 Most modern products have very low standby energy consumption.
 Older products are more likely to have high standby power.